-The meeting will provide a state of the art review of recent advances on biliary fibrosis and cholangiopathies, with particular emphasis on pathophysiology, unmet clinical question, pathophysiology, and treatment opportunities.
-In addition, the STC will define and reconcile current areas of controversy, delineate future avenues of research and highlight translational opportunities (novel therapies).
+The meeting provided a state of the art review of recent advances on biliary fibrosis and cholangiopathies, with particular emphasis on pathophysiology, unmet clinical question, pathophysiology, and treatment opportunities.
+In addition, the STC defined and reconciled current areas of controversy, delineate future avenues of research and highlight translational opportunities (novel therapies).

 Who should attend?

 Scientists and physicians from both the academic and industry sectors interested in biliary fibrosis.

 Why should you attend this event?

 - The monothematic meeting discussed the latest advances in biliary biology and pathophysiology of the biliary tree, with focus on biliary fibrosis, the main mechanisms of progression of cholangiopathies